Church of the East: Iconography

 A life-size male stucco figure discovered in a late-6th-century Nestorian church in Seleucia-Ctesiphon, beneath which were found the remains of an earlier church, also shows that the Church of the East used figurative representations.

 Palm Sunday procession of Nestorian clergy in a 7th- or 8th-century wall painting from the Nestorian church at Karakhoja, Chinese Turkestan.

 Mogao Christian painting, a late-9th-century silk painting preserved in the British Museum.

 Feast of the Discovery of the Cross, from a 13th-century Nestorian Peshitta Gospel book written in Estrangela, preserved in the SBB.

 An angel announces the resurrection of Christ to Mary and Mary Magdalene, from the Nestorian Peshitta Gospel.

 The Twelve Apostles are gathered around Peter at Pentecost, from the Nestorian Peshitta Gospel.

 Illustration from the Nestorian Evangelion, a Syriac gospel manuscript preserved in the BnF.

 Portraits of the Four Evangelists, from a gospel lectionary according to the Nestorian use.
 Mosul, Timurid Empire, 1499.

 Drawing of a rider (Entry into Jerusalem), a lost wall painting from the Nestorian church at Karakhoja, 9th century.

-Nestorian Christian statuette probably from Imperial China, a bodhisattva-like figurine seated on a cross, probably Mongol dynasty (1271–1368).
+Mural fragment of a rider with a circled cross on his head, discovered at a ruined East Syriac church at Tangchaodun, Xinjiang.
+8th–9th century.

 Anikova Plate, showing the Siege of Jericho.
 It was probably made in and for a Sogdian Nestorian Christian community located in Semirechye.
 9th–10th century.

 The Grigorovskoye Plate: Paten with biblical scenes in medallions, counterclockwise from bottom left: women at the empty tomb, the crucifixion, and the Ascension.
 Semirechye, 9th–10th century.

 Detail of the rubbing of the Nestorian pillar of Luoyang, discovered in Luoyang.
 9th century.

 Detail of the rubbing of the Nestorian pillar of Luoyang, discovered in Luoyang.
 9th century.